-Industry Mentorship Programs are a great way for students to learn about an industry and explore a workplace through small group mentoring (4-6 students per mentor).
-Through experiences both on campus in the classroom and on-site in professional environments, participants will gain insight and guidance about a particular industry, explore topics related to professional preparation, networking and feedback, and reflect on how their experiences and interests can translate to a career in the field.
+Industry Mentorship Programs are a great way for students to learn about an industry and explore professional development topics through small group mentoring (3-5 students per mentor).
+Through experiences both in the classroom and with a mentor, participants will gain insight and guidance about a particular industry, explore topics related to professional preparation, networking and feedback, and reflect on how their experiences and interests can translate to a career in the field.

 - Undergraduate student at UW Seattle

 - Must have completed 3 quarters at UW or transferred to UW with the equivalent credits

 - Must be available during the Spring 2024 quarter on Tuesdays OR Wednesdays from 4:00-7:00pm

 Interested in hearing from past mentees?
 Check out the Spring 2023 Student Program Evaluations to get an idea of the student experience in the mentorship program.

 Questions?
 Contact Lauren Sevilla at firstname.lastname@example.org.

 Applications for the Spring 2024 Non-Profit & Government Mentorship Program are closed.